Fear is a double edged sword.

 The trick is to not fear that feeling of fear and also not try to always avoid feeling fear.
 A lot of people will get trapped living in their comfort zones because they find the feeling of fear so distressing.
 But, it's okay to be scared or unsure or frightened.
 It's how you react to these feelings that's important.

 And, the more you're aware of your feelings, the more in control you'll feel.
 Feeling like you're not in control is one of the reasons why some people want to avoid ever feeling fear.
 If you simply allow yourself to become aware that you're feeling fear thoughts, it will start to lose power over your thoughts.
-You'll be able to say, "Yes, I'm feeling fear right," and then move on to allowing yourself to go back to thinking about your goal.
+You'll be able to say, "Yes, I'm feeling fear right now," and then move on to allowing yourself to go back to thinking about your goal.
 You know the fear is there but it's not the overriding thought anymore.

 So, this is an important point, the goal isn’t to be fearless or to never feel fear.
 The goal is to experience the fear yet not let it stop you from taking action.